rstats-tln/hw-1-tpall/README.md

 The goal of this homework is to learn using ggplot2, how to map variables to aes(thetics) and also, importantly, how to work with Github.

-1. Open this repository in RStudio Cloud or clone to your local RStudio.
+1. Open this repository in RStudio Cloud (New Project from Git Repo) or in your local RStudio (New Project > Version Control > Git).

 2. Complete the exercises in index.Rmd file.